mkosakana/slides.io/content/example/_index.md

 +++
-title = "Example presentation" outputs = ["Reveal"]
+title = "Example slides"
+outputs = ["Reveal"]
 +++

-# This is example page
+# This is an example page

 ```go
 package main